APPLY NOW HERE :: FREE REGISTERATION ONLINE

-Canvas Size command only changes the size of the canvas, or page, on which the image placed.
+The Canvas Size command only changes the size of the canvas, or page, on which the image is placed.
 Follow these quick-and-easy steps to change your canvas size.

 The Crop tool allows you to select an area of an image and remove everything outside this area.
-You can find crop tool on third position from the top in the Photoshop Toolbox, on the left side.
+You can find the crop tool in the third position from the top in the Photoshop Toolbox, on the left side.

 The result of the example above looks like this: